canada-ca/design-system-systeme-conception/_lib_components/component.md

   fr:
 states:
 usage: # do and dont associated with a pattern
-  - do: # can add as many do as needed
-      en:
-      fr:
-    dont: # can add as many dont as needed
-      en:
-      fr:
-    texttag: # ?: can markdown be uesd in yaml notation.
-Yes with the `|`
+  - texttag: # can markdown be uesd in yaml notation?
+Nope, even with the `|`
-      en:
+      en: Only use Component for the primary action
       fr:
 ---